 If you are searching for a versatile, long-lasting gasket sealer for all types of surfaces, then you need to try this product.
 Made to seal head gaskets, K&W is highly recommended for all types of surfaces.

 Use it on painted surfaces as well as plastic and metal parts, buses, trucks and other types of vehicles.
-One of the best head gasket sealers today, known not only for sealing gaskets but also for coolant leaks.
+One of the top head gasket sealers today, known not only for sealing gaskets but also for coolant leaks.

 It can also seal intake gaskets, head gaskets, and many others.
 This is all due to the technology in the sealant, which also contains fibers that deliver effective, quick and long-lasting results.